 The combination of embedded devices and vast amounts of data rich in personal details and activity patterns provide FinTech players with advanced models for risk assessment.
 Peer-to-peer lending platforms, banks, insurance companies, and other institutions want to know more about the people they’re working with.
 Tiny devices that users wear every day can provide detailed information on a person’s general sense of responsibility.

 By accessing information about spending habits, prior bank interactions, work and leisure hours, and other similar things, banks will be able to minimize risks when offering credit.
 For insurance companies, collecting metrics like hours spent on physical training, alcohol consumption, smoking preferences, and risky driving patterns can make a difference when deciding on issuing insurance.
 On top of that, the ability to collect data from IoT devices paired with big data capacities and insights that wearables give into an individual’s life may simplify the underwriting process for P2P lenders.

 FinTech institutions that maintain pace with wearables and IoT technology trends will have a business advantage thanks to their tailored offerings, convenient user experiences, and informed data-driven decisions.
 For now, the mass application of wearables in the financial sector is still restricted by security threats, legislative constraints, and the fact that wearables remain secondary to smartphones.
-However, increasing demand for contactless payments, the popularity of startups creating software for wearables, and continuous investment in wearables in FinTech on the part of tech giants and payment service providers paints a promising picture.
+However, increasing demand for contactless payments, the popularity of startups creating software for wearables, IoT product development, and continuous investment in wearables in FinTech on the part of tech giants and payment service providers paints a promising picture.

 If you’re interested in extending the digital capabilities of wearables in FinTech, Intellias is here to be your technical partner.
 With experience in the FinTech domain and profound expertise in IoT solutions, we’re ready to help you align wearable technology and FinTech, from concept validation to software integration.
 Contact us now.